nimisha-yadav/Green-Capture/README.md

 ## Green Capture
-- Green Capture is a full stack website where nature aficionados can create and review their photographs by creating an account.
+- Green Capture is a full stack website where nature aficionados can review their photographs and search information about wildlife parks.